 Meaning

-The message behind “This happiness consisted of nothing else but the harmony of the few things around me with my own existence, a feeling of contentment and well-being that needed no changes and no intensification.” revolves around happiness.
-It suggests that happiness is found in simple moments, making it relatable to many people's experiences.
+In the quote “This happiness consisted of nothing else but the harmony of the few things around me with my own existence, a feeling of contentment and well-being that needed no changes and no intensification.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.

 Theme